 Our curriculum seeks to link learning to the rich heritage and cultural opportunities available in our local area; we have fostered links with local farms, businesses, world heritage sites and cultural groups to support our ambitious curriculum.

-The curriculum is enquiry led and always starts with a question which provides purpose.
+The curriculum is concept based and emphasises ‘big ideas’ that span multiple subject areas.
 Pupils are encouraged to welcome the diversity of each other’s views and are empowered to take more responsibility for their learning.
 They are given a voice and the confidence to use it.

 Access to the curriculum for all is supported across the school through our uniquely designed approach ‘Growing Oare Minds’ which ensures that our pupils are given the tools to continue to work hard, even when they meet obstacles or failures.
 By instilling this mind-set, our learners are given the skills and outlook which will support their learning throughout education and into adult life.